Fish Oil Processing

 Nano Neutralization

 Chemical neutralization is the first cleaning step in the chemical refining route.
-It has been used for years to remove free fatty acids and phosphatides from crude soft oils like soya and rapeseed oil by adding a well-defined amount of acid and caustic soda solution to the oil to be processed.
+It has been used for years to remove free fatty acids and phosphatides from crude soft oils by adding a well-defined amount of acid and caustic soda solution to the oil to be processed.

 Bleachers